Your pension is paid on the 15th of each month. If the 15th falls on a weekend or on a bank holiday, it will be paid the previous working day.

 If you wish to check your payslips you can do so online with My Pension+ - our secure online service which gives you instant access to information on your pension.

 Once we have received all your retirement paperwork we will process your pension for payment.
 Pensions are paid on the 15th of each month, with payroll closing around 1 week before.
-So your first payment will depend when we receive your paperwork.
+So your first payment will depend on when we receive your paperwork.

 If you are getting a lump sum, this will be paid around 10 working days after we receive your paperwork.